dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- At some point an overlay was drawn when the menu was open, should we bring that back?
 - I need a blur transition for PlaceholderSvg, can probably be done using transition
 - Implement the title template and title antics
 - Added NuxtLoadingIndicator to the layout but no idea if it works or ruins the layout itself